StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>At this point in the VM creation process I need to make sure that I create a new Resource Group that all of my future resources will be under.
-A resource group in Azure is a logical grouping of tools, services, configurations and more that exist under one banner so they can be created and deleted at the same time (they share the same lifespan).
-If I have resources outside of a particular resource group, if I delete that resource group the ones outside of it will still exist.
-It makes it easier to manage your resources if they're all in the same place.
-I decided to name this resource group "HoneyPot_Lab" and I name the virtual machine "HoneyPot-VM".</b>
+<b>At this stage in the VM creation process, it's essential to create a new Resource Group to house all future resources.
+In Azure, a Resource Group serves as a logical container for tools, services, configurations, and more, allowing them to be managed collectively.
+This means they can be created or deleted simultaneously, sharing the same lifecycle.
+If resources are placed outside of a specific Resource Group, they will persist even if the Resource Group is deleted.
+Grouping resources in this way simplifies their management.
+I've decided to name this Resource Group "HoneyPot_Lab" and the virtual machine "HoneyPot-VM".</b>
 <br/>
 </p>